polyaxon/polyaxon/site/integrations/mattermost.md

 title: "Mattermost"
 meta_title: "Mattermost"
 meta_description: "How to get direct notification from the Polyaxon to your Mattermost channels.
 Notify Mattermost when an experiment, job, build is finished so that your team stays in sync."
-custom_excerpt: "Mattermost is a open-source, self-hostable chat service.
-It is designed as an internal chat for organisations and companies, and mostly markets itself as an alternative to Slack."
+custom_excerpt: "Mattermost is an open-source, self-hostable chat service.
+It is designed as an internal chat for organizations and companies, and mostly markets itself as an alternative to Slack."
 image: "../../content/images/integrations/mattermost.png"
 author:
   name: "Polyaxon"